It's Mental Health Awareness Week!

-Mental Health Awareness Week (MHAW) starts today (10 – 16 May 2021) and this year’s theme is nature.
+Mental Health Awareness Week (MHAW) starts today (9 – 15 May 2022) and this year’s theme is loneliness.

 The week is also a chance to talk about any aspect of mental health that people want to – regardless of the theme.

-Accord is proud to support MHAW.
+Accord is proud to support Mental Health Awareness Week.
 Here’s how you can too…

 There are lots of ways that you can get involved with Mental Health Awareness Week:

-- Get social: download the social media graphics and share with your friends and family online - use the hashtags #MentalHealthAwarenessWeek #ConnectWithNature
+- Get social - download the social media graphics and share with your friends and family online - use the hashtags #MentalHealthAwarenessWeek #IveBeenThere

 For more ways to get involved and show your support during the week, check out the resources available on the Mental Health Foundation website.